The sweet story behind Taylor Swift’s ‘surprise’ tribute to Jimmy Fallon’s mother

-NEW YORK — Taylor Swift made an unscheduled appearance on “The Tonight Show” on Monday night to perform a song from her new album and helped honor Jimmy Fallon’s mother who passed away last week.
+NEW YORK — Taylor Swift made an unscheduled appearance on “The Tonight Show” on Monday night to perform a song from her new album and helped honor Jimmy Fallon’s mother, who died last week.

 “As some of you know, my mother, Gloria, passed away recently,” a very emotional Fallon said at the top of his broadcast on Monday.

 “She was the best audience.
 She was the one I was always trying to make laugh.
 She was such a fan of the show, and everything I did.”

 During a tribute to his mother, Fallon told a story about how his mom would hold his hand as a kid, and would squeeze his hand three times and tell him that she loved him.

 Near the end of the show, Swift performed “New Year’s Day.”
-The lyrics include a line about squeezing a loved one’s hand three times:

-“You squeeze my hand three times in the back of the taxi, I can tell that it’s gonna be a long road”
+The lyrics include a line about squeezing a loved one’s hand three times: “You squeeze my hand three times in the back of the taxi, I can tell that it’s gonna be a long road”

 Mike DiCenzo, a writer for the show, shared the story behind Taylor’s emotional performance in a series of tweets: